TitusThrasher/ClaudeSkills/CUSTOMIZATION_GUIDE.md

 Consider consulting with:
 - Local immigrant rights organizations
 - Community documentation projects
-- Tech-for-good consultants (like Titus Legal Design)
+- Tech-for-good consultants (like Titus Consulting!)
 - Other users who have customized this template

 **Good luck, and thank you for doing this important work.**